 The publication of SOFR began in April 2018, and, therefore, it has a limited history.
 In addition, the future performance of SOFR cannot be predicted based on the limited historical performance.
 The level of SOFR during the term of the notes may bear little or no relation to historical actual or historical indicative SOFR data.
 Prior observed patterns, if any, in the behavior of market variables and their relation to SOFR, such as correlations, may change in the future.
 While some pre-publication historical data has been released by the Federal Reserve Bank of New York ("FRBNY"), production of such historical indicative SOFR data inherently involves assumptions, estimates and approximations.
-No future performance of SOFR may be inferred from any of historical actual or historical indicative SOFR data.
-Hypothetical or historical performance data are not indicative of, and have no bearing on, the potential performance of SOFR.
+No future performance of SOFR may be inferred from any of historical actual or historical indicative SOFR.
 Changes in the levels of SOFR will affect the notional financing cost and, therefore, the performance of the Index and the return on the notes and the trading price of the notes, but it is impossible to predict whether such levels will rise or fall.